monotech/NuXTv2/Utils/BIOS/README.md

 These files are provided for repairing or updating the BIOS on your NuXT v2.0.
-They contain Sergey Kiselev's 8088_BIOS Version 0.9.9 (https://github.com/skiselev/8088_bios/tree/master)
+They contain Sergey Kiselev's 8088_BIOS Version 1.0.0 (https://github.com/skiselev/8088_bios/tree/master)

-It is recommended to update to 0.9.9 if you have floppy, keyboard, or VGA issues.
-0.9.9 also adds a setting to disable RAM test.
+If you're still on 0.9.8, it is recommended to update if you have floppy, keyboard, or VGA issues.
 Full BIOS changelog in the above link.

 The NuXT has a 128K flash chip which is split into two halves, so you effectively have two System ROMs you can switch between with a DIP switch.